Google Rating

 Why Do We Remove Wisdom Teeth?

-The eruption of wisdom teeth is a major milestone of the human mouth transformation that takes place between the age of 17 to 21.
+The eruption of wisdom teeth is a major milestone of the human mouth transformation between the ages of 17 and 21.
 Wisdom teeth, also known as third molars, give more chewing power to you and help you enjoy hard foods better.

-However, the teeth often grow incorrectly or abnormally and lead to many dental issues.
+However, the teeth often grow incorrectly or abnormally, leading to many dental issues.
 In such cases, wisdom teeth removal becomes the only option to resolve those dental issues.

 Everything You Need to Know About Wisdom Tooth Removal

-Anthropologists suggest that wisdom teeth proves the evolution theory and the diet of our ancestors.
+Anthropologists suggest that wisdom teeth prove our ancestors’ evolution theory and diet.
 Rough food, including meats, nuts, roots, and leaves, needed more chewing power and that resulted in the development of wisdom teeth in the ancestors.

-The modern diet that consists of softer foods and the use of spoons, knives, and forks reduced the need for wisdom teeth.
-Today, evolutionary biologists consider wisdom teeth as an organ that became functionless due to the evolution and changed food habits.
+The modern diet consisting of softer foods and spoons, knives, and forks reduced the need for wisdom teeth.
+Evolutionary biologists consider these teeth an organ that became functionless due to evolution and changed food habits.

-Note that wisdom teeth do not erupt for some people.
-Even for people who do, the numbers differ from one to four.
+You must know that wisdom teeth do not erupt for some people.
+Even for those who get them, the numbers differ from one to four.
 In rare cases, people may get more than four wisdom teeth.

-Though it can give you more chewing power, the removal of the teeth does not significantly limit your eating adventures.
+Though it can give you more chewing power, removing the teeth does not significantly limit your eating adventures.

 wisdom-teeth